-(e) Raceway Supported Enclosures, With Devices.
-Threaded enclosures not over 100 cubic inches that contain devices, receptacles or switches shall be considered to be adequately supported if two or more conduits are threaded into the enclosure wrenchtight and if each conduit is supported within 18 inches (457 mm) of the enclosure so as to provide the rigid and secure installation intended by this section of the Code.
+(e) Raceway Supported Enclosures, With Devices or Fixtures.
+Threaded enclosures not over 100 cubic inches (1640 cm3) that contain devices, receptacles, switches, or support fixtures shall be adequately supported if two or more conduits are threaded wrenchtight into the enclosure or into hubs identified for the purpose and if each conduit is supported within 18 inches (457 mm) of the enclosure so as to provide the rigid and secure installation intended by this section of the Code.